Utility Token Mastery: A Comprehensive Overview for Crypto Enthusiasts in 2026

 Risk Assessment and Due Diligence

-How committed is the team?
-Check those vesting schedules.
-Teams that can dump all their tokens at once probably will.
-I've seen it happen too many times.
+Is the team committed?
+Look at those vesting schedules.
+Teams that are able to unload all their tokens at once most probably will.

 How I Think About Fitting Tokens Into Portfolios